ideviceuser/UntetherHomeDepotOffsets/README.md

 ## Warnings
 If you run this on a device that has not yet been tested by a second person, make sure you saved your blobs for a possible downgrade.
 If you tested it successfully open an issue and I will add your name as tester.

+## How to use
+1. Make sure you have am iPhone, iPad or iPod touch (32-bit) on iOS 9.1-9.3.4
+2. Jailbreak your device with [Home Depot](http://wall.supplies/)
+3. Launch Cydia and add tihmstars repo (repo.tihmstar.net)
+4. Install the UntetherHomeDepot package
+5. Downlod the offset.json and replace the downloaded file with the one you find under /untether.
+We recommend SSH or Filza for this.
+6. You can now reboot your device and it should boot up in a jailbroken state.

 ## Thanks
 Special thanks to Tihmstar for creating this untether.